 Placing your application

 In order to submit your application, you are required to have a teammate and, at a minimum, two coaches.
 At the bottom of this guide you will find a checklist to make sure that you have everything you need for a complete application.
-Before filling out the application form, you will be asked to create a team (if you haven’t done so yet).
+Before filling out the application form, you will need to create a team: click on “New Team” on the Teams page and add your team members (team mate and coaches).
 After saving your team, clicking “Apply now” in the navigation should take you to the application form.

 The application form is split into three sections.
 In the first section, you will be asked to answer lots of questions about yourself, your experience with coding so far, and other information that is relevant to our decision-making process.
 We want to get to know you!
 You and your teammate will fill in this information separately.